 - San Juan Skyway: The foliage on the San Juan Skyway is like a pointillism painting, each tree has a unique color that stands alone, but all together they form a masterpiece.

-Learn how and where to bike all 25 of Colorado’s Scenic and Historic Byways at the Bike The Byways website.
+Learn how and where to bike all 26 of Colorado’s Scenic and Historic Byways here.

 It’s nearly impossible to mention Fruita without acknowledging its designation as one of the best biking locales in the country.
 Excelling in high-desert mountain-biking terrain, this laid-back community has a culture that celebrates all things bicycle with exuberance.

 Fruita’s beginner to expert trails wind to enormous flattop mesas that uncover views of valleys speckled with luminous yellow trees.
 The golden views from the rocky red vistas will make you feel as though you’re on top of the world, and the adventurous dirt trails that go there will make you feel like a pro.
 The best way to plan a biking trip in Fruita is to use the Fruita Tourism website’s interactive maps with photos, elevations and speeds.

 Photos courtesy of: Steamboat Springs Chamber Resort Association; Flickr/Yann Ropars; Matt Inden/Miles; Matt Inden/Miles